 Overmolding provides the benefits of strength, flexibility, protection, aesthetic embellishments, and ergonomics yielded by various materials and forms, while reducing secondary processes and ensuring a tight, permanent fit between the molded components.
 Below, we will explore the advantages of overmolding before taking a closer look at the process itself.

-Benefits and Advantages of Overmolding
+Benefits and Advantages of Overmolding at Crescent

 - Ergonomics: Overmolding is frequently used to add features — such as grips and soft plastic touchpoints — to parts that have been molded from harder materials for strength.
 The ability to mold softer plastic over a harder plastic core provides ergonomic benefits in industries that utilize special instruments and high-touch tools.